Customs requirements when sending goods

 Always check the customs requirements for the postal authority in the country you are sending to ensure the relevant requirements are met.

-For EU destinations
+Sending to EU destinations

 Customs require ICS2 which involve additional security measures related to airmail from postal operators.
 These measures require electronic submission of data related to the sending of postal goods prior to despatch and are intended as a safety measure for all states involved.